qianyang1997/nlp-for-literary-analysis/README.md

 # Independent Project

-how to run REST API:
+How to run REST API:

 Clone this repo and install relevant packages in requirements.txt.